rigelblu/lumiere/languages/scopes-lifetimes.md

    - Ends when the value is destroyed (__del__()), or consumed in some other way (for example, as part of a __moveinit__() call)

 **How it works:**
-- The life of a value begins when a variable is initialized and continues up until the value is last used, at which point Mojo destroys it.
-Mojo destroys every value/object as soon as it's no longer used, using an “as soon as possible” (ASAP) destruction policy that runs after every sub-expression
+- The life of a value begins when a variable is initialized and continues up until the value is last used, at which point Mojo destroys it
+- Mojo does not wait until the end of a code block—or even until the end of an expression—to destroy an unused value.
+It destroys values using an “as soon as possible” (ASAP) destruction policy that runs after every sub-expression.
+Even within an expression like a+b+c+d, Mojo destroys the intermediate values as soon as they're no longer needed
+- Mojo immediately ends the value's lifetime and calls the __del__() destructor to perform any necessary cleanup for the type

 #### Make variable available globally across program